samueleaton/cubbie/docs/event_system.md

 If there *ARE* any event listeners associated with the event, the log will be a sea-green <img align="bottom" title="cubbie event log sea greeen" alt="cubbie event log sea greeen" src="https://raw.githubusercontent.com/samueleaton/design/master/sea-green.jpg"> color, otherwise it will an orange <img align="bottom" title="cubbie event log orange" alt="cubbie event log orange" src="https://raw.githubusercontent.com/samueleaton/design/master/orange.jpg"> color.
 However, any of the built in state events will be purple <img align="bottom" title="cubbie event log purple" alt="cubbie event log purple" src="https://raw.githubusercontent.com/samueleaton/design/master/purple.jpg">.

 You can pass an optional string to the `enable` method to change the output from `Cubbie Event` to `YourString Event`.
+This helps distinguish multiple stores.